djsudduth/keep-it-markdown/EXAMPLES.md

 #### Export only notes with the label #science in batch without user prompts
 `python kim.py -b "#science"`

-#### Export all active notes with silent mode in batch with create dates after Jan 1, 2023
+#### Export all active notes with silent mode with output to kim.log in batch with create dates after Jan 1, 2023
 `python kim.py -q -cd "> 2023-01-01" -b --all`

 #### Export all active notes in batch and skip over notes already exported